Your Gut Bacteria Are Making You Old… And What to Do About It

 Yogurt, gut bacteria, and weight gain

-How to heal your gut to stay young
+How to your gut healthy

-Eat plenty of low-toxin, anti-inflammatory foods
+Eat plenty of nutrient dense foods

 Focus on eating lots of nutrient-dense vegetables, good fats like avocado and salmon, and high-quality protein (grass-fed beef, wild fish, and pastured eggs are my top picks).
 These foods heal your gut and lower histamine intolerance.
 The key here is variety — this ensures that no one strain of bacteria dominates over the others.
 Check out the Bulletproof Diet Roadmap to learn about the best foods to eat for a healthy gut.